Surviving and Loving My First Bike Tour in Basque Country

 The Joy of Electric Bikes

 It’s as if the hand of God came down from the sky, put a hand on your shoulder, and just gave you a little supporting push – that is an e-bike.
 Electric bikes provide power on demand for a helping push to get up hills or to help catch up with your group when you stop to take lots of pictures, as I do.
-It has a battery pack that is charged each night, and you have 4 power settings you can easily switch through: Eco, Tour, Sport, and Turbo.
+It has a battery pack that is charged each night, and you have four power settings you can easily switch through: Eco, Tour, Sport, and Turbo.
 And yes, you still do have to pedal, but it just takes less effort to get up the hills.
 I honestly kept mine in Eco mode most of the time and used the Tour for the bigger hill climbs – it was just the boost I needed to make this first-time tour possible.
 The only thing I didn’t like about the e-bike was the constant hum, but if the hum helps me enjoy an outdoor activity that I likely otherwise wouldn’t be enjoying – then it’s worth it.

 first bike tour